 Although it may seem like Guanacaste beaches are very touristy, there a plethora of beautiful under the tourist radar beaches to discover.
 One of those beaches is Playa Marbella, about one hour south of Tamarindo and 30 minutes north of Nosara.

-It’s a great surfing beach and for anyone looking for a local beach to visit for a day.
+It’s a great surfing beach and for anyone looking for a off the beaten path beach to visit for a day.
 Although locally known as Playa Marbella, the true name of this beach is Playa Frijolar.

 Playa Marbella, Costa Rica map